joncursi/cheddur-whitepaper/whitepaper.md

 In a recent study conducted by [Bizrate Insights](https://bizrateinsights.com/), 66% of US internet users reference online reviews before making a purchase, even if they are not purchasing that item online[^fn18].
-As 1 billion consumers enter the cryptocurrency market over the next 9 years, the high-quality cryptocurrency review will likely be the backbone behind the majority of consumer investment and decision-making in crypto.
+With 1 billion consumers slated to enter the cryptocurrency market over the next 9 years, the high-quality cryptocurrency review is likely to be the backbone of mainstream consumer decision-making in cryptocurrency.

 # Cheddur 2.0

 To properly incentivize the HQR, to help consumers discover the best projects, and to hold projects accountable.